-Top 10 Uses For Coconut Oil For Dogs
+Top 10 Uses For Coconut Oil And Dogs

 As always, make sure to check with your veterinarian before making any changes to your dog’s diet.
 For internal uses, it is recommended to start out giving a 1/4 tsp per 10 pounds of dog.
 You should slowly (over two weeks) transition your dog up to the normal daily recommended amount of 1 tsp. per 10 pounds of dog (or 1 Tbsp. per 30 pounds of dog).
 If you don’t slowly transition your dog up to the normal amount, he/she may experience flu like symptoms for a few days as their body detoxes too fast.
 There are many uses of coconut oil for dogs, but here are my top 10:

 - Skin Allergies, Rashes, Flea Allergies, Candida, and Fungal Infections – By taking internally, daily, and even using externally you can rid your dog of many skin problems such as eczema, flea allergies, contact dermatitis, fungal infections, and even yeast infections.

 - Healthy Great Smelling Coat of Fur – Coconut oil makes dog’s coat become sleek and glossy, as well as to help deodorize them from that common doggy odor.

-- Improves Digestion and Nutrient Absorption – Coconut oil helps aid in healing digestive disorders (such as inflammatory bowel syndrome and colitis), reduces bad breath, and aids in hairballs elimination and coughs.
+- Improves Digestion and Nutrient Absorption – Coconut oil helps aid digestive disorders (such as inflammatory bowel syndrome and colitis), reduces bad breath, and aids in hairballs elimination and coughs.